aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Notebook execution role enforce use of security configurations and controls (e.g. the notebook can be started only in VPC attachment mode)
 + Notebook has write access only to the projejct-specific S3 buckets (data and model as deployed by the Data Science Environment product)
 + Notebook-attached EBS volume is encrypted with its own AWS KMS key
-+ Notebook is started in the SageMaker security group
++ Notebook is started in the SageMaker VPC, subnet, and security group

-#### SageMaker MLOps project templates
-Available as project templates in the SageMaker Studio Provisions end-to-end MLOps CI/CD for a specific project

-#### User profile for SageMaker Studio domain
-+ Each user profile has its own dedicated compute resource with a slice of the shared EFS file system
-+ Each user profile can be associated with its own Execution Role (or use Domain role) (TBD for PoC)

 ## Self-service provisioning of ML environments